 AI for Programmatic Advertising

-Developing relevant messaging is the first step in running a successful advertising campaign.
+Developing relevant messaging is the first step in running a successful ad campaign.

-Next, you want to make sure messages appear in the right context.
-You wouldn’t try to sell sunscreen when it’s raining or umbrellas when it’s sunny.
-You also don’t want to advertise a product to someone who has just purchased it.
+Next, you want to make sure messages appear in the right context for your consumers.
+You wouldn't try to sell sunscreen when it's raining or umbrellas when it's sunny.
+You also don't want to advertise a product to someone who has just purchased it.
 AI can improve decision-making for companies regarding their advertising campaigns.

 As in the Target case, brands can use artificial intelligence to serve more relevant, targeted messages in the right places, at the right times by providing data-driven insights.
 AI advertising has been on the increase due to the ability to tailor interest-based ads for each individual customer.
 Predictive analytics enable companies to better target and efficiently use their ad campaigns for their brands on potential consumers.

 Additionally, if the computer is given different customer segments with varying lifetime values (CLV), AI can adjust bidding strategies and spend more for higher-value target customers.